The academic freedom is constantly challenged. It needs constitutional protection. Read more in the SULF publication On academic freedom.

 Read more in the SULF publication On academic freedom.

-Read an interview with the autor, professor Shirin Ahlbäck Öberg in Universitetsläraren (in Swedish only): Akademisk frihet temat på högskolesymposium
+Read an interview with the author, professor Shirin Ahlbäck Öberg in Universitetsläraren (in Swedish only): Akademisk frihet temat på högskolesymposium